rickbeeloo/barbell/README.md

 ```

 For a list of supported kits (see `data/supported_kits.txt`).
 Note that we thoroughly tested the rapid and native kits but not others, if you experience any issues please report them.
+**Note**, there is an option `--use-exnteded` which enables searches for fusion points, and other artefacts.
+This is around 3 times slower,
+but worth it if quality is essential (i.e. generating consensus sequences).

 ### General Pointers